Saad-Driouech/Darija-Speech-Synthesizer/README.md

 4- Perform phonetization by running the notebook _phonetizer.ipynb_.
 **Be careful, the cell where to stop at this stage is indicated in the notebook**
 The output of the phonetizer consists of two files: pronunciation dictionary _dict_ and pronunciation of each utterance _utterance_pronunciation_.
 We will need dict for as input for the aligner.
+**NB: I modified scripts of the original phonetizer and addedd new scripts.
+You can download the phonetizer scripts with my modification from [here](https://drive.google.com/drive/folders/1Ryw8GHCD0FS0B33hEywm6UhZpKOqyj1O?usp=sharing)**.

 5- Perform alignment
 You will need to install HTK on a linux machine.
 [Steps to install HTK on Ubuntu](https://gist.github.com/laic/39b8b2e156c39c778888aa825aee9877).